 - Irene M. Deasy, American politician, Independent Candidate for Vice President of the United States, 2004

-- Henry Hugh Peter Deasy (1866-1947), army officer and pioneer in automobile construction, who also explored and surveyed Turkestan
+- Henry Hugh Peter Deasy (1866-1947), Irish army officer and pioneer in automobile construction, founder of the Deasy Motor Car Company; he also explored and surveyed Turkestan

 - ^ Filby, P. William, Meyer, Mary K., Passenger and immigration lists index : a guide to published arrival records of about 500,000 passengers who came to the United States and Canada in the seventeenth, eighteenth, and nineteenth centuries.
 1982-1985 Cumulated Supplements in Four Volumes Detroit, Mich. : Gale Research Co., 1985, Print (ISBN 0-8103-1795-8)